 Murder on the Orient Express (2017 Film) Synopsis

 Renowned Belgian detective Hercules Poirot travels on the Orient Express to head to London for a case.
 During the journey, he is approached by shady antiques dealer Samuel Ratchett for protection, which Poirot flatly declines out of distaste for the man.
 The next morning, Ratchett is found brutally murdered in his cabin.
 As Poirot investigates, he discovers everyone on the Orient Express has something to hide.
-What exactly is happening on board the glamourous train?
+What exactly is happening onboard the glamourous train?
 And is the deceased who he claims he is?

-Before all else, I must highlight two things.
+Before all else, two things.

-Back to the review.
+Okay, back to the review.
 Murder on the Orient Express (2017 Film) is undoubtedly stylish.
 A glitzy, modern take on one of Agatha’s most astonishing stories, full of sweeping panoramas and LoTR-ish breathtaking backdrops.